cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/migration-guides/index.md

 ## GraphQL Migrations

-If you're currently using the httpRequestsByColoGroups API, the [httpRequestsByColoGroups to httpRequestsAdaptiveGroups](/migration-guides/graph-ql-analytics) guide will help you migrate your queries to use the httpRequestsAdaptiveGroups API.
+If you're currently using the deprecated `httpRequests1mByColoGroups` API, the [httpRequestsByColoGroups to httpRequestsAdaptiveGroups](/migration-guides/graph-ql-analytics) guide will help you migrate your queries to use the httpRequestsAdaptiveGroups API.

 ## Zone Analytics Migrations